lomky/learning/notes/week_1_notes.md

 Instructor: Simon Thompson, University of Kent, School of Computing
 Instruction support by Stephen Adams

-Week Goal: R/W/X erlang programs.
+Week Goal: R/W/X Erlang programs.

 Erlang programs consist of modules, each containing functions.
-Run by using the functions in the erlang shell.
+Run by using the functions in the Erlang shell.
 Iteration vs recursion.

 Other resources: